moq-wg/moq-transport/draft-ietf-moq-transport.md

 client MUST set the PATH parameter to the `path-abempty` portion of the URI; if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

+#### MAX_SUBSCRIBE_ID {#max-subscribe-id}

+The MAX_SUBSCRIBE_ID parameter (key 0x02) communicates an initial value for the Maximum Subscribe ID the peer can use when making subscriptions.
+The default value is 0, so if not specified, the peer MUST NOT create subscriptions.

 ## GOAWAY {#message-goaway}
 The server sends a `GOAWAY` message to initiate session migration